-The 70 participants consisted of Durham staff, representatives of the eight lower tier municipalities, subject matter experts, post-secondary institutions, utilities, major polluters, environmental non-governmental organizations, and some private companies.
+The 70 participants consisted of Durham staff, representatives of the eight lower tier municipalities, subject matter experts, post-secondary institutions, utilities, major polluters, environmental non-governmental organizations, and a few private companies.

 The first workshop focused on creating a vision for Durham’s energy future and began to identify potential goals and objectives to further the vision.

 The 70 participants were invited to rate each goal using Feedback Frames.
-A scale of one through five stars was offered, along with the invitation to note pros and cons to support their rating.
+A scale of 1 through 5 stars was offered, along with the invitation to note pros and cons to support their rating.
 If there were deep concerns about a particular goal, there was an option to drop a token under ‘flag’ instead of rating it.
 Voting was kept open through the morning break.
 Those without a stake (e.g. experts) and those with a conflict of interest were not included in the voting.

 Looking at how the ratings staked up, there were ideas that were more successful than others, but it is fair to say that the votes were more broadly spread out because individuals were required to read and consider each goal without the conglomeration of dots acting as visual cues to how their peers felt.

-For more details about the workshop, see Durham Community Energy Plan – Stakeholder Consultation Final Report (PDF)
+For more details about the workshop, see Durham Community Energy Plan Stakeholder Consultation Final Report (PDF).